coder618/render-posts/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-This plugin will help developer to show/render you posts/custom posts(CPT) very easily.
+This plugin will help developer to show/render posts/custom posts(CPT) very easily.
-This plugin generate a shortcode, which you can use to render any type posts in your custom html formate with all you PHP condition available.
+This plugin generate a shortcode, which you can use to render any kind of posts in your custom html formate where all you PHP condition available.
-This Plugin also have a function to load your post by Ajax.
+This Plugin also have a function to load your post's by Ajax.
 This plugin also support with Gutenberg.

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin folder to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress.

 This plugin do not have any settings page, so after install you just have to active the plugin, thats it.
-Then you can use [render-post] shortcode to render/show you posts very easily.
+Then you can use [render-post] shortcode to render/show your posts.
-This section describes how to install the plugin and get it working.

 == Frequently Asked Questions ==